Skip to content

 5. Analyse the results.

-Sophos Firewall shows the status and buffer:
+Sophos Firewall shows the status and the buffer:

 DisplayMeaning